RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

    Name: location, Length: 191, dtype: object

-If Malta had a space after it, the strip method would get rid of it and we could just use 'Malta' to get the necessary information from our data set.
+If Malta had space after it, the strip method would get rid of it, and we could just use 'Malta' to get the necessary information from our data set.

 .. code:: python3